Deborah Engel’s journey is a story of responding to life’s complexities and industry status-quos with innovation and advocacy driven solutions.

 Providing a professionally and personally supportive hub for clients bolstered Deb’s interest in advocacy, especially as it related to local entrepreneurs and small business owners.
 She followed this interest by co-founding the General Store Cooperative (GSC), which started as a “shop local” ecommerce platform in 2017 and evolved into producing co-retail experiences in 2018.
 GSC’s 2018 holiday pop-up shop, which included 75 local businesses and makers, grossed more than 100k in revenue for the local community.
 In 2019, GSC opened up their flagship marketplace and cafe combining six complimentary retailers, including NJ’s first zero waste refill shop, with a coffee shop and bakery.

 The outbreak of COVID-19 has presented Deb with new challenges as well as inspired further innovation to accommodate for the ever evolving professional landscape.
-The pandemic’s effects on physically driven business models heavily impacted the coworking and childcare industries, leading to Work and Play’s pivot in 2020, while GSC adapted to new retail realities.
-Despite these disruptions, Deb continued to lead advocacy work for small business owners and independent contractors by creating a Facebook group which tracked and lobbied for economic relief packages for small businesses.
+While the pandemic greatly impacted the coworking and childcare model leading to Work and Play’s closure, Deb helped rebuild the model as a nonprofit in Durham, NC, serving as Interim Executive Director at Nido Coworking + Childcare.
+Deb also led advocacy work for small business owners and independent contractors by creating a Facebook group which tracked and lobbied for economic relief packages for small businesses.
 The group continues to be a resource for business owners to share information about financing, grants, unemployment and other issues affecting the self-employed.
+Deb was also ran for Board of Education in 2020.